killerducky/deja-queue/notes.md

 ## Playlists

+- [x] general improvement of playlists in queue/log
+- [x] Playlist should not pop single songs out into the queue
+- [x] log doesn't show track number
+- [x] log doesn't show playlists
 - [ ] Skip playlist does not always(?) reset the current track number
 - [ ] Make title, etc editable
 - [ ] Adding the same playlist should not overwrite fields